irocky-stack/Rjb-tranz-/SUPABASE_SETUP.md

 ## Security Notes

 - The anon key is safe to use in client-side applications
-- Row Level Security is enabled to protect data
+- Row Level Security is currently DISABLED (admin-side CRM with single database access)
 - All connections use HTTPS encryption
+- UUID primary keys provide enhanced security
+- Audit logging tracks all database operations
-- Consider implementing additional authentication for production use
+- Consider enabling RLS when implementing multi-user authentication

 ## Next Steps